MĀORI TERRORISM IN NZ?

 During a police press conference later that day, the police commissioner talked about the ‘terror raids’, thereby placing the language of the ‘war on terror’ into the public domain.

 The raids had been necessary, he said, because certain individuals had been identified as posing a dangerous threat to the country’s peace and security.
-Eight key activists had attended terrorist training camps in Te Urewera, he alleged, learning all about civil instruction, assassination and naplam bombing.
+Eight key activists had attended terrorist training camps in Te Urewera, he alleged, learning all about civil instruction, assassination and napalm bombing.

 Their ring leader was Tuhoe rangatira, Tame Iti, who stood accused of arranging and conducting these terrorist training camps.
 Iti’s house was raided, while he was asleep.
 At gunpoint, Iti, who is not a young man, was made to lie face down on the floor.

 Those 17 arrested later appeared in court, charged with a range of alleged arms offences.
 Charges under the terrorism legislation would soon follow, it was said, once the police had amassed their evidence.
+But the police case, and their evidence, never made it to court.

 The police lockdown at Ruatoki, 15 October 2007.

-On 9 November 2007, Solicitor General, Dr David Collins, reported that, having reveiwed all of the intercepted evidence obtained by the police, he could not permit the material to be entered into court.
+On 9 November 2007, Solicitor General, Dr David Collins, reported that, having reviewed all of the intercepted evidence obtained by the police, he could not permit the material to be entered into court.
 He therefore refused to allow charges to be laid under the Terrorism Suppression Act 2002.

 This was because the 2002 Act was ‘incoherent and unworkable’, he said.
 The Act could not be applied to those arrested in Ruātoki and other undisclosed locations.
 The Act could only apply after alleged terrorism acts had occurred, not before.